bitovi/academy/src/technology-consulting/6-building-rapport.md

 Continuous improvement ensures that the new tools and processes remain effective and relevant over time.

 - **Establish a monitoring system:** Set up mechanisms to continuously track the performance of new tools and processes.
 Regular monitoring helps in identifying issues early and making timely adjustments.
-- **Encourage ongoing feedback:** Foster a culture of continuous feedback to identify and address issues promptly.
-Regularly solicit input from users to keep improving.
-- **Stay updated on advancements:** Regularly review technological advancements to identify opportunities for further improvements.
-Staying informed helps in maintaining a competitive edge.

 Tips and techniques: